serg-kritsa/typescript/00-how-to.md

 tsc --init
 `tsc` OR `tsc --watch` OR `tsc -w`

+## Include files
+"include": []
+"files": []

+## Exclude files
+"node_modules" would be excluded the default "*.dev.ts" would be excluded with specified ending "**/*.dev.ts" would be excluded with specified ending anywhere

 ## run a lite server
 * npm i lite-server -D
 * add line to package.json `"scripts": { "start": "lite-server" },`